diveprog/ipsweep/README.md

-My Very First bash scripting
+# My Very First bash scripting

-You can use and modify
+You can use and modify:)